Schedules, vacation and sick days

 Vacation time/time off

 Please confirm your vacation time with Erynn and Zach at least two weeks in advance.
 As we are a small team we just ask you to ensure your duties and responsibilities are covered while you are gone.

-That being said, we’ve seen Ferris Bueller’s day off and Zach is quite capable of embodying Principal Rooney.
+That being said, we’ve seen Ferris Bueller’s day off and Zach is quite capable of embodying Principal Rooney!

 While overtime is occasionally needed – clients may stay past an agreed time or we have a tight deadline - recurring overtime indicates a fundamental failure in planning or communication.
 If this happens we’re committed to make necessary corrections.
 We work hard to hire good people and want them to stick around because their work and family lives are in rhythm and integrated .